 Manjaro ships with Firefox browser by default settings.
-If you are a Google Chrome user, you should know by now chrome browser is not available from the Manjaro’s Package Manager.
-There is the Chromium browser, which is near equivalent, but for a complete Google experience, Chrome is the obvious choice for most users.
+If you are a Google Chrome user, you should know that Chrome browser is not available from Manjaro’s Package Manager.
+The Chromium browser is nearly equivalent, but for a complete Google experience, Chrome is the obvious choice for most users.

 In this article, you will see the easiest way to install the Google Chrome browser.
 This guide is thoroughly tested on Manjaro 17.0.5 but should work on lower and upcoming versions shortly.

 Installing Google Chrome in Manjaro

 STEP 2: In the ‘Package Manager,’ click on the breadcrumb and select ‘Preferences.’

 STEP 3: Click on the ‘AUR’ tab.
-It is the Arch User Repository where you will find hundreds of community developed packages.
-The package maintainer uses Package Helper to download the browser from Google servers and compiles it for Arch Linux based distros.
-It is trustworthy for seven years or so.
+It is the Arch User Repository, where you will find hundreds of community-developed packages.
+The package maintainer uses Package Helper to download the browser from Google servers and compiles it for Arch Linux-based distros.
+It has been trustworthy for seven years or so.
 So don’t worry – it is safe.

 STEP 4: Enable AUR support by turning ON the slider button.
 Also, check the box ‘Check for updates from AUR.’
 Click ‘Close.’